 If you encounter a mapper who is making spam edits in Google Map Maker, click on their profile in the particular edit, and report them on their profile page.

 Try to look through their particular edits to see if they have a history of promoting spam features.
-Sometimes it’s just a mistake, sometimes it reflects a spammy pattern, such as making a series of small, easily approved edits like changing payment options to ‘Debit, Credit’ or changing the feature’s popularity level from Normal to Neighborhood in the hope that they can build up their trust and approval rating, and slip a spam edit by.
+Sometimes it’s just a mistake, sometimes it reflects a spammy pattern, such as making a series of small, easily approved edits in the hope that they can build up their trust and approval rating, and slip a spam edit by reviewers.
 Presently, most spammers operating on Google Map Maker will register a specific account just for a few edits, and then switch to a new account, so it may not be worth it to report them.
 However, if they’re reported, their account is frozen and they’re prevented from making any additional edits.

 A good place to evaluate spam is to go the individual Place pages for places in Map Maker.
 Simply search for them in Google Maps and read the reviews on the Place page.
 If they have a series of 5 star reviews, with a lot of typographical errors, names that don’t match the business at hand, or the reviewer themselves made a series of 5 star reviewers for the same type of business across the country, it’s a good bet that this is a spam listing.
 Spam reviewers on Place pages are also a good way to detect additional spam, because spam reviewers tend to evaluate a lot of spam locations all at once.
 Simply copy the listing, and find it in Google Map Maker.
 If you can’t initially find it, try to eliminate parts of the listing, like the address or even the name to see what turns up, because sometimes Map Maker listings don’t match perfectly with their Places counterparts, or the search function won’t exactly turn up that listing.

 You can set up Community Neighborhood edit review feeds to keep on top of spam in your area.
-Simply go into Community Edits in the sidebar of Google Map Maker, click on Manage Subscriptions at the top and/or Add a neighborhood on the bottom, give it a name like Spam Watch: Locksmiths, center it on the area you want to investigate at the appropriate zoom level, and select either This map view or use the dropdown menu to select an area from the list (including the entire country) and select that, add a keyword , which can be more reliable (fewer words, the better, singular word is best) or category, click on Next, add or don’t add an explanation, click Next again, and set the email alerts you want either to none (you can check the sidebar at your leisure) or by specific timeframe that is most appropriate for you.
+Simply go into Community Edits in the sidebar of Google Map Maker, click on Manage Subscriptions at the top and/or Add a neighborhood on the bottom, give it a name like Spam Watch: Locksmiths, center it on the area you want to investigate at the appropriate zoom level, and select either This map view or use the dropdown menu to select an area from the list (including the entire country) and select that, add a keyword (not a category), which can be more reliable (fewer words, the better, singular word is best), click on Next, add or don’t add an explanation, click Next again, and set the email alerts you want either to none (you can check the sidebar at your leisure) or to a specific timeframe that is most appropriate for you.
 You can add multiple feeds for multiple categories.

 When in doubt, investigate!
 Look through the history all the way back to the beginning.
-Google the telephone numbers or reverse search the telephone number on White Pages or Telephone Number IDentification.
+Google the telephone numbers or address.
 Lookup the whois for the website.
 Find out who approved it, who edited it, who denied it by clicking through their profiles.
 Spammers follow patterns, and the patterns tell a story.